mourjo/quick-meetings/readme.md

 # quick-meetings

-Branch: `demo-1-server-never-returns-5xx`

-This branch breaks the expectation that the server will always return JSON and never 5xx.
+This branch breaks the expectation that the server will always return JSON data and never 5xx statuses.

 ## Run the failing test